BRAXONIND/VIA-UI/README.md

 The configurator includes a debug mode for testing and troubleshooting.
 This helps users check whether keys, macros, display features, and other functions are working correctly.

-## Wireless ZMK Configurator

-Along with the QMK/VIA-based configurator, a similar UI has also been developed for wireless macropads running **ZMK**.

-This gives wireless macropad users access to many extra customization options that are not available in standard ZMK tools.

 ## Local Development